RISC-OS-Community/DME-Core/doc/00DMERequirements.md

 RV0002
 ______
-I would like to be able to control the "Initial Configuration Process" by setting which steps a user could perform on my devices
+I would like to be able to control the "Initial Configuration Process" by setting which steps a user can perform on my devices

 ## As a RISC OS Developer/Theme Creator I would like that
 RD0001